la2050/challenge/_2021/live/sprouts-of-promise-foundation.md

   uniting and partnering with local Neighborhood Councils we can expand farmers' markets social safety networks while simultaneously expanding the reach of Neighborhood Councils.
-Approximately how many people will be directly impacted by this proposal?: '300' Approximately how many people will be indirectly impacted by this proposal?: '10000' Please describe the broader impact of your proposal.: >- Across Los Angeles, and especially in low-income food deserts, communities will have access to fresh fruits and vegetables without (non weather-related) market closures.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '300' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000' Describe how Los Angeles County will be different if your work is successful.: >- Across Los Angeles, and especially in low-income food deserts, communities will have access to fresh fruits and vegetables without (non weather-related) market closures.
 These communities will have greater access to government